 An important and super cool thing to know is that there is a Free Tram Zone in Melbourne’s CBD and Docklands.
-You don’t need to use a Myki at all in this area, so there’s no need to touch on or off!
-So, if you don’t plan on leaving the CBD there’s no point in buying a Myki, though that would be a mighty shame, as there’s a lot of great things to explore outside of the city centre.
+You don’t need to use a Myki at all in this area (So don’t touch on or off!).
+So, if you don’t plan on leaving the CBD there’s no point in buying a Myki (though that would be a mighty shame, there’s a lot of great things to explore out of the city centre).

 Melbourne has the largest operating tram network in the world, so it is safe to say it is pretty extensive.
 The bus and train networks also do a good job at getting you from A to B, but if you want to check when the service is running download the PTV (Public Transport Victoria) or Tram Tracker Apps.

 Before I dive into the best areas for accommodation I’ll mention that Melbourne, more so than any other city in Australia is quite big on house sitting.
 So, if you’re flexible with your dates perhaps you can find some free accommodation via one of the multiple house sitting websites.
 Be aware it may require you to feed a goldfish or a dog as part of the deal.